garden-io/garden/docs/reference/commands.md

 Build your modules.

 Builds all or specified modules, taking into account build dependency order.
-Optionally stays running and automatically builds modules if their source (or their dependencies&#x27; sources) change.
+Optionally stays running and automatically builds modules if their source (or their dependencies' sources) change.

 Examples: